syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/AutoCompleteSource.md

 {% endhighlight %}

+{% endtabs %}

 ![](images/autocompletesource.png)

-## DataSource
+## Through Binding

-The `DataSource` property is used to set list of objects to the SfAutoComplete control.

-* Create Student class with two properties Name and Age.
+DataSource is a collection of SfAutoComplete items which is capable of holding any objects and displays the items based on the provided `DisplayMemberPath` value.

+To populate items using data source, create a model class with the properties that to be bound.

+{% tabs %}

 {% highlight C# %}